GoogleCloudPlatform/magic-modules/CI_README.md

 * The downstream push doesn't happen immediately.
 We caused some delay with the cron-based approach that could have been avoided.
 This ensures that two commits which are merged at about the same time will never conflict, since only one copy of the downstream push will be running at a time.
 * The downstream push doesn't open PRs against downstreams.
 This may inconvenience some existing workflows which rely on the downstream PRs.
 This ensures that merge conflicts never come into play, since the downstreams never have dangling PRs.
 * The downstream push is totally disconnected from the differ.
 This means that the diff which is approved isn't guaranteed to be applied *exactly*, if for instance magic modules' behavior changes on master between diff generation and downstream push.
 This is also intended to avoid merge conflicts by, effectively, rebasing each commit on top of master before final generation is done.
+    * Imagine the following situation: PR A and PR B are opened simultaneously.
+PR A changes the copyright date in each file to 2020.
+PR B adds a new resource.
+PR A is merged seconds before PR B, so they are picked up in the same push-downstream run.
+The commit from PR B will produce a new file with the 2020 copyright date, even though the diff said 2019, since PR A was merged first.
 * We deleted the submodules.
 They weren't useful to us and they were annoying to update - they're not in use anymore as far as we know - but it's possible there's some long-forgotten workflow that someone is using which will be damaged.